awais-mustafa/awwais.github.io/content/blog/check.md

 ____________________________________________________________________________________________________________

+## Introduction:
-Introduction: Are you looking for a way to share files between multiple machines in a network?`NFS (Network File System)` may be just what you need!
+Are you looking for a way to share files between multiple machines in a network?`NFS (Network File System)` may be just what you need!
 In this guide, we'll walk  you through the process of setting up and configuring an `NFS server on Linux`.Here are the step-by-step instructions for

 ```
-setting up: an NFS server and client on different machines #comments
+setting up: an NFS server and client on different machines #comment
 ```